Here’s a SwiftUI implementation of a photo gallery using nested HStack and VStack to create a grid layout, along with explanations:

 - Iterates over the

-array, using the indices for identification. - For each photo:
+photosarray, using the indices for identification. - For each photo:

-make the image fit the grid item while maintaining its aspect ratio.frame(height: 150)
+photos[index]displays the corresponding image.resizable()andscaledToFill()make the image fit the grid item while maintaining its aspect ratio.frame(height: 150)sets the height of each photo (adjust as needed).clipped()clips any content that overflows the frame.

 - Iterates over the